mch3rry/mypage/about.md

 <div class="row">
   <div class="column">

-  <p>My doula practice blends the art of holding space and the science of our awe-inspiring bodies.</p>
+  <p>Danielle is a dedicated doula with a passion for providing holistic, evidence-based support to parents-to-be.
+With a deep respect for the natural physiology of birth, she believes in the innate wisdom of the body and baby to work together through the birthing process.
+Her approach emphasizes informed consent, making sure you are not only educated about your options but also empowered to make confident decisions at every step.</p>

-  <p>I am passionate about providing doula care that honours you, your family, and your birth.
-Everyone deserves to feel safe, supported, and empowered during pregnancy, childbirth, and onwards into parenthood.</p>
+  <p>Danielle’s practice is rooted in creating a space where you feel fully supported, both emotionally and physically.
+She understands that childbirth is as much an emotional journey as it is a physical one.
+With her calm demeanor, compassionate care, and focus on personalized support, Danielle is committed to helping you feel safe, seen, and heard throughout pregnancy, birth, and into parenthood.</p>

   </div>